arq5x/bedtools2/docs/content/tools/intersect.rst

   chr8  42606164  42606214  BERTHA_0001:3:1:244:962#0/1  37  +

 ==================================================================================
-5.1.18 (-split) Reporting overlaps with spliced alignments or blocked BED features
+``-split`` Reporting overlaps with spliced alignments or blocked BED features
 ==================================================================================
 As described in section 1.3.19, bedtools intersect will, by default, screen for overlaps against the entire span of a spliced/split BAM alignment or blocked BED12 feature.
 When dealing with RNA-seq reads, for